Skip to main content

 Tenancy deposit protection rules

-A tenancy deposit taken from an assured shorthold tenant can only consist of money.[4]
+A deposit can only consist of money.[4]

 Offsetting rent against deposit

-A tenant cannot lawfully fail to pay the last period of rent in lieu of the return of a deposit of the same amount.
 This is because the tenant remains liable for the rent for that period and a landlord would be able to take court action to recover the money as rent arrears.
 The tenant would then have to counterclaim for the return of the deposit.
-However, in practice, many tenants withhold rent for the final period, especially if they know that their landlord has unreasonably withheld the deposits of previous tenants.

 • five weeks’ rent, where the total annual rent is less than £50,000